Alecu Filipescu-Vulpea: Later career and death

+Bibescu also became Alecu's in-law in January 1845, when Vulpache, who simultaneously served as Finance Minister and Bucharest Council chairman, married Bibescu's daughter Eliza.
+The marriage was loveless: Eliza, who had been romantically involved with the British diplomat Robert Gilmour Colquhoun, registered her objection.
+Later that year, at Brăila, Vulpea handled the reception of Bibescu's new bride, Marițica Văcărescu-Ghica.
 After 1846, the regime tried to reconcile with young liberals, and Vulpache emerged as a mediator between the two sides.
 Nevertheless, tensions between the conservatives and the liberals brought down the regime: a Wallachian Revolution erupted in mid 1848, and Bibescu was forced to abdicate and leave into exile.
 Vulpache also fled the country, returning after pacification with the Imperial Russian Army, which controlled part of Bucharest, and serving for a while as Minister of the Interior.

 His father stayed behind in Bucharest.
-As the revolutionary government fell and Cantacuzino, as Caimacam, inaugurated a conservative regime, he was reappointed to the school board alongside Poenaru, Băleanu, and, from 1851, Apostol Arsache and Ion Emanuel Florescu.
+As the revolutionary government fell and Cantacuzino, as Caimacam, inaugurated a conservative regime, he was reappointed to the school board alongside Poenaru, Băleanu, and, from 1851, Apostol Arsache and Ioan Emanoil Florescu.
 While there, he ordered budget cuts, sacking teachers who had participated in the Revolution and were unrepentant.
 His son, as Secretary of State, carried out the order, and, as records of the time suggest, the number of active schools dropped rapidly.
 Meanwhile, Vulpea was also given a position on a committee which evaluated the agrarian issue.
 Composed of conservatives, it outlined the standard alternative to land reform, suggesting a gradual termination of socage and corvée through boyar–peasant contracts.

 The new prince, Știrbei, appointed Vulpache Finance Minister, then Foreign Minister, and eventually Minister of Justice.
 In 1852, he was also chief justice.
 Father and son, alongside Ioan Manu and Mihalache Cornescu, served together as caretakers of Așezămintele Brâncovenești.
 In this capacity, they fought for continued ownership of Brâncoveanu's slaves.
 During the interregnum sparked by the Crimean War, Vulpache served on the Administrative Council, alongside Constantin and Ion C. Cantacuzino, as well as Constantin Năsturel-Herescu.
 When Știrbei was replaced with Alexandru Ghica, who returned as Caimacam, Filipescu Jr served as President of the Bucharest Assembly Commission from 1856, also taking over for his father on the school board.
 Vulpea died the same year, a date not shown in full on his grave at Mavrogheni Church, Bucharest—which simply has "November".